Roof Rafter Calculator estimates the Length, Board Size, Quantity, Cost per board and Total Cost of Lumber!

 The estimates are based on your house foot print (length and width) and roof slope.

-2022 LUMBER PRICES We first published this Rafter Calculator back in Dec 2015.
-Since them, we automatically added about 3% / year to account for inflation.
+2023 LUMBER PRICES We first published this Rafter Calculator back in Dec 2015.
+Since then, we have automatically added about 3% / year to account for inflation.
 Since lumber prices were more or less stable, we did not see a need to get new price quotes from our suppliers for each size of 2x pine or LVL.

 Come COVID-19 era, and prices of ALL wood products, and lumber especially have skyrocketed.
 At some point in 2020 increase was nearly 400%.
 While prices did come back down stabilized, we now have a a clear picture that in most cases, cost of framing lumber has about doubled between Dec 2015 and Dec 2022, which is a 15% annual increase!